The House Of Tudor

 A fanatical Catholic, Mary was intent on restoring the country to the 'old religion'.
 She made an unpopular choice of husband in her Catholic cousin Philip II of Spain, the son of the Emperor Charles V, who had frequently given her his support and advice when she had been left alone after her mother's death and on whom she had come to rely for aid at times of need.

 English national pride was not prepared to countenance a Spanish King, who was also a Catholic and rebellion broke out led by Thomas Wyatt.
-Mary arrested her half-sister, Elizabeth, whom she suspected of compliance in the plot and sent her to the Tower after which the fires of revolt were extinguished.
+Mary arrested her half-sister, Elizabeth and her cousin Edward Courtenay, Earl of Devon, whom she suspected of compliance in the plot and sent them to the Tower after which the fires of revolt were extinguished.
 The Spanish were reluctant to allow Philip to depart for England until the threat posed by Jane Grey was removed.
 The unfortunate Jane and her husband were accordingly beheaded.

 Marriage to Philip of Spain